tektutor/okd/README.md

 --enable=rhel-8-for-x86_64-appstream-rpms \
 --enable=codeready-builder-for-rhel-8-x86_64-rpms
 ```
-When prompted for username and password, type your redhat developer credentials to register your OS with RedHat to let you install/upgrade softwares.
+When prompted for username and password, type your redhat developer credentials to register your OS.

 ### Installing DNS Server in RHEL 8.5
 ```